corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/vnodes/_index.md

 Each virtual node within an application network is uniquely identified by its X.500 distinguished name.
 The rules for a valid X.500 name in Corda are the following:

 * The string specified must use the grammar defined in RFC 1779 or RFC 2253.
-* The only supported attributes are CN, OU, O, L, ST, C.
+* The only supported attributes are CN, OU, O, L, ST, and C.
 * Attributes cannot be duplicated and must have a single value.
 * The attributes O, L, C are mandatory.
 * The Organization attribute (O) cannot be blank and must be less than 128 characters.